curtwelch/RoboND-Rover-Project/writeup.md

 ##### Collision Detection

 The code detects collisions as high values of negative acceleration without the brake on.
 This allows it to understand when it runs into a rock.
-It will display "OUCH" on the scrreen wshen this happens, and increment the "stuck" map, to mark the fact it should aviod that grid from now on.
+It will display "OUCH" on the screen when this happens, and increment the "stuck" map, to mark the fact it should avoid that grid from now on.
 We see in the data bove, the rover has marked 8 grid location in "rock valley" to avoid.
 Even whem marked to avoid them, it still at times will hit them.

 ##### Path Selection

 In addition to looking for the best clear path forward, the path selection logic is also free to make higher level decisions when it sees multiple good paths forward.
-It does two things with these higher level choices to help the rover reach it's goal of mapping the whole world, and finding all the rocks.
+It does two things with these higher level choices to help the rover reach its goal of mapping the whole world and finding all the rocks.

 The first, is that when given multiple "good" paths to pick from, it picks the left most path over the rest.
 Simple, but effective.
-This creates a "follow the left wall" navigation approach by doihg this.
+This creates a "follow the left wall" navigation approach by doing this.
 Because this simple puzzle world has no loops, this sikmple appraoch helps force it to visit the etire map.
 And beause the gold it is looking for, is always hidden on the edges of the map. seaching the edges is not a bad approach.
 So when the program first starts, you will notice a very strong follow the left wall behavior effect.

-But, that alone is not enough, becauase the rover can tend to get stuck in long loops around the world that doesn't gover all the ground.
-After it makes various grid locatons as "avoid" in the stuck map, it beomes even easier for it to never drive though the rocks and cover all the ground.
+But, that alone is not enough, because the rover can tend to get stuck in long loops around the world that don't cover all the ground.
+After it marks various grid locations as "avoid" in the stuck map, it becomes even easier for it to never drive though the rocks and cover all the ground.

 So I use the visit map to track where it's driven, and when given multiple options as "good" to choose from, it also checks to see which path forward covers ground that is LESS visited.
-It always picks the path that less visigted.
+It always picks the path that less visited.
 So the more the rover gets stuck in one loop, the higher the visit counts become, and that forces it to exit the loop and go explore a less visited part of the world.
-This keeps the rover expolrig the entire map over and over.
+This keeps the rover exploring the entire map over and over.

 So when it starts out, it will follow the edge using the left hand rule.
 But with each lap you will notice "lawn mowing" like behavior where it tends to get further away from the wall each time and wander out into the middle of the larger plains.
 In time, this adds random path behavior as well as guarantees that the rover is driving everywhere it thinks is safe.